The module is split into 2 parts, a basic modulation oscillator, with a more complex carrier oscillator.

-For correct operation 0V / signal ground on the power supply must be linked to mains earth.
-Please ask for advice regarding correct installation if unsure.
+Safe studio practice for working with electronic devices (moreso those in metal casing) necessitates 0V / signal ground on the power supply being linked to mains earth.
 Hinton Instruments Full Power PSU exceeds the necessary requirements for a low noise, reliable and safe supply.

 Output impedances 100 ohm.
 Input impedances for audio and ordinary control are 10k ohm.
 1v/oct are many Gigohm.